laurensbrand/CreateIncidentCstoServiceNow/README.md

 # CreateIncidentCstoServiceNow

 This is an example C# command line programm that will take 5 input parameters which will be used to create an ServiceNow incident using REST API.
+If not 5 parameters are supplied the programm will not exit with a message.

+Command line:
+CreateIncidentCstoServiceNow.exe %1 %2 %3 %4 %5
+CreateIncidentCstoServiceNow.exe <ServiceNow Instance Name> <Username> <Password> <Short Description> <Comment>